Influential Woman · Performing Arts

 01What do you attribute your success to?

-I attribute my success to having an enterprising attitude and the ability to create opportunities where none exist.
-I don't approach any task as if there is a barrier.
-I look for opportunities and see what can be seized.
-I make things actionable by figuring out the steps needed to achieve something and then executing on them.
-I think you have to find opportunity where one doesn't exist, and that's where the enterprising piece comes in.
-So many people see an end or say there's no chance because they didn't study something formally or don't have experience in an arena, but I look at all that as opportunity.
-I'm also very organized and get things done.
-I'm comfortable working across all aspects of an organization, whether it's personnel management, marketing, social media, filing taxes, or incorporation.
-I'm dynamic and embrace wearing many hats with confidence.
-Another key part of my success is that I'm very empathetic and have a way of making sure everyone feels valued and included.
-I create a culture with a very high sense of value so that everyone knows they have a part in the greater whole.
-I also move in silence and work very hard on the back end to achieve things without needing everything brought into the limelight.
+Monica attributes her success to having an enterprising attitude and the ability to create opportunities where none exist.
+She does not approach any task as if there is a barrier.
+She makes things actionable by figuring out the steps needed to achieve something and then acting on them.
+She believes that opportunity has to be found where one does not exist, and that is where the enterprising piece comes in.
+She shared that so many people say there is "no chance" because they "did not study something formally" or "do not have experience in an arena" and therefore see it as an end, but Monica looks at all that as opportunity.
+She is also very organized and gets things done.
+She is comfortable working across all aspects of an organization and embraces wearing many hats with confidence.
+Another key part of her success is that she is very empathetic and has a way of making sure everyone feels valued and included.
+She creates a culture with a very high sense of value so that everyone knows they have a part in the greater whole.
+She also moves in silence and works very hard on the back end to achieve things without needing everything brought into the limelight.

 02What advice would you give to young women entering your industry?